ryankuykendall/ng-transforms/README.md

 ## Goal

-Mostly for fun and gettng exposure to developing with the Typescript AST for creating transforms and collecting metadata about Angular projects.
+Mostly for fun and gettng exposure to developing with the [Typescript](https://www.typescriptlang.org/) AST tooling for creating transforms and collecting metadata about [Angular](https://angular.io) projects.

 ## Setup